Grislow/KnowledgeBase/resources/glossary.md

 Storing the result of a function call.
 When the function is called again with the same input the cached result is returned instead of calling the function again.

 This is an important technique for optimization.

+## Memory Leak
+When an application fails to release unused memory.
+This could slow the application down or even cause its untimely termination.

+## Memory Life Cycle
+Memory usage across almost all [runtime environments](#runtime-environment) goes through the same process:
+1. Allocating memory when needed
+1. Using the allocated memory
+1. Releasing memory when its not needed

+Environments with [garbage collection](#garbage-collection) usually handle the first and last step implicitly.

+## Metaprogramming
+Writing programs that can analyse, generate and transform source code.

 ## Method
 Is a function that describes a verb of a class or an object.